h2oai/sparkling-water/doc/src/site/sphinx/deployment/rsparkling_azure_dbc.rst

     .. figure:: ../images/databricks_cluster_creation.png
         :alt: Configured cluster ready to be started

-5. Create Scala notebook and attach it to the created cluster.
+4. Create R notebook and attach it to the created cluster.
 To start ``H2OContext``, the init part of the notebook should be:

     .. code:: R

         # Install R packages
         install.packages("sparklyr")
-        install.packages("rsparkling")
+        install.packages("rsparkling", type = "source", repos = "http://h2o-release.s3.amazonaws.com/sparkling-water/rel-SUBST_SPARK_MAJOR_VERSION/SUBST_SW_MINOR_VERSION/R")

         # Now we download, install, and initialize the H2O package for R.
         # Make sure to install H2O with the same version as its bundled inside Sparkling Water.
 The version table can be seen